Kinciorska/pokedex/README.md

-# Pokedex App
+# Pokemon Team Builder App

-This Python application is designed to make possible creating Pokemon teams, as well as assigning moves to pokemons.
-The user can browse, compare and customize their team according to their strategy and preferences and choose their favorite Pokemon.
+This Python application is designed to make possible creating Pokémon teams, as well as assigning moves to Pokémon.
+The user can browse, compare and customize their team according to their strategy and preferences and choose their favorite Pokémon.

 ## Features

- **Pokemon Database**: Connected to a comprehensive database of Pokemon species, including their stats, types, abilities, and move sets.
+ **Pokémon Database**: Connected to a comprehensive database of Pokémon species, including their stats, types, abilities, and move sets.

- **Team Creation**: Easily create and manage your Pokemon teams.
-The app provides a user-friendly interface to add, remove, and organize your Pokemon members.
+ **Team Creation**: Easily create and manage your Pokémon teams.
+The app provides a user-friendly interface to add, remove, and organize your Pokémon members.

+ **Pokémon Moveset**: Browse through the list of all available moves for a Pokémon, assign, manage and organize the moves for best performance.

 ## Getting Started